Branch: Army Intelligence Service (AIS)

 Back in Orleans from an operation in Paris, my CO said to me, “Gaylord, you think this is the Army, this is not the Army.
 You’ve been accepted at Fort Benning OCS in July but you need your eyes opened about the Army.
 I’ve enrolled you in the 7th Army NCO Academy at Bad Tolz, Germany.
 You begin there in two weeks.
 Because you’ve been accepted at OCS, you’re eligible to attend the NCO academy, even though still a PFC.”

 O.K., I attended the 7th Army NCO Academy and on the opening Sunday the 1st Sergeant there said, “While you are here at the 7th Army NCO Academy, regardless of your present rank, there is no rank.
 You will each be assigned a variety of positions over the next four weeks and you will be responsible for those duties regardless of your current rank.”
 Shortly after that meeting a large and scowling SFC E-7 approached me and said, ” You don’t belong here.
 I’ve been waiting years to get here and I’m going to make it my mission to get you kicked out of here.”
 I answered, “Sergeant, we just heard the 1st Sergeant say there is no rank here.
-Good luck on getting me kicked out.”
-I survived well and on graduation day I received a leadership award and ASA’s Commanding General from Frankfort flew down for the graduation ceremony along with my 103rd Security Detachment’s CO and 1st Sergeant.
-The General promoted me on the spot to corporal and handed me my new stripes.
+Good luck.”
+I survived well and on graduation day I received a leadership award; ASA’s Commanding General from Frankfort flew down for the graduation ceremony along with my 103rd Security Detachment’s CO and 1st Sergeant.
+The General promoted me to corporal and handed me my new stripes.

 I can’t say I enjoyed OCS but I learned a lot and made life-long friends there.
 Friends I still see at least once a year.
 Because I was in the Army Security Agency when accepted for OCS, I was required by ASA to sign a letter of intent that upon commissioning I would return to ASA.
 I was not free to decide at OCS that I’d rather be an infantry or signal officer etc, I was in ASA and would be commissioned an AIS (Army Intelligence Service) officer.
 I recall standing next to Al Fitch, a good friend and 2nd platoon classmate, on that January 14th morning in 1966 at about 7:00 AM in the OCS Battalion HQ building.
 We had just taken our oath and been sworn in as 2nd Lt’s, He and I were saying to each other, “Really glad to have gotten through but would never go through this again.”